transformationflow/transformationflow.github.io/docs/ga4/decodedata.md

 `add_session_id` | Add a hexadecimal SHA256 hash of the JSON representation of the `user_pseudo_id` and the `ga_session_id` extracted from the `event_params` `ARRAY`.
 `convert_dates_and_timestamps` | Converts UNIX dates and timestamps to `DATE` and `TIMESTAMP` data types.
 `add_event_counts` | Custom function for each GA4 property.
 Returns an `event_count` `STRUCT` containing `event_name` count columns for each observed `event_name` value, in addition to total `events` and total observed `conversions`.
 `decode_event_params` | Custom function for each GA4 property.
-Returns an `event_param` `STRUCT` with a column for each observed value in the `event_params` `ARRAY`.
+Returns an `event_param` `STRUCT` for each event with a column for each observed value in the `event_params` `ARRAY`.
 Output data types are determined by observed data types in the profiling stage and the logical approach outlined in the [docs](https://transformationflow.io/ga4/decodedata/#data-type-coercion).
 `decode_user_properties` | Custom function for each GA4 property.
-Returns a `user_property` `STRUCT` with a column for each observed value in the `user_properties` `ARRAY`.
+Returns a `user_property` `STRUCT` for each event with a column for each observed value in the `user_properties` `ARRAY`.
 Output data types are determined by observed data types in the profiling stage and the logical approach outlined in the [docs](https://transformationflow.io/ga4/decodedata/#data-type-coercion).
 `correct_attribution` | Optional fix for the known [misattribution bug](https://issuetracker.google.com/issues/241258655?ref=ga4bigquery.com) for `Google / Paid Search`.
 `additional_logic` | Placeholder for additional custom logic.
 `exclude_columns` | Configurable exclusion of non-required columns for schema simplification purposed (e.g. `event_params` and `user_properties` `ARRAYS` but can be trivially extended if e.g. `items` or `ecommerce` are not required).